 • Interview: The GEP will only admit students who have been interviewed and recommended by a panel comprising selected staff from the Faculty of Engineering at NUS.

 • NUS Scholarship applicants: Students who are interested to gain entry into the GEP must apply for the NUS scholarship or the ASEAN Overseas Graduate scholarship.
 Shortlisted candidates for such scholarships will be invited to compete for entry into the programme.

 • Scholarship holders from other organizations: Upon request, scholarship holders from other organizations may be considered for entry into the GEP, subject to meeting the shortlist and interview requirements.

 • By invitation: Candidates who performed extremely well at the end of their first semester at NUS may be invited to an interview for admission into the GEP.

 Returning National Serviceman (RNS)

-• RNS do not need to re-apply at the Office of Admissions for the GEP.
+• RNS need to re-apply at the Office of Admissions for the GEP if they are interested.
 If you are eligible, you will be invited for an interview.
-In the meantime, RNS should hold on to his/her place in any programme offered until an offer of GEP is made to him/her.
+In the meantime, RNS should hold on to his place in any programme offered until an offer of GEP is made to him.

 • GEP scholars will need to complete the total number of MCs required as for normal stream students pursuing the same undergraduate programme in order to graduate.

 • GEP scholars, once selected, will take Advanced Placement Credit Tests to exempt them from specific modules.
 This is done prior to their matriculation in August.
 Those who passed H3 subjects conducted by NUS, NTU, SMU & A*STAR institutions may also be exempted from related modules.
 The list of Advance Placement Modules can be found here.

 • GEP scholars may study some modules independently, submit the necessary assignments and take an examination to gain a grade for the module.
 This is done in consultation with the mentor and with approval from his/her department.